mbret/angular-redux-light/README.md

 of your component.
 When using a preloaded state all your application bootstrapping logic (module, config, etc) will run as well.
 It's not really possible to restore an entire application like a snapshot.
 However it's not a big deal and you may still handle the restore action to enhance your restoration process.

+## Flux debug tools
+The flux debug module is build around an enhancer that allow you adding any debug layer to watch and tracks what happens during the store life.
+It has for now a very usefull tool that use proxies to prevent accidental store mutation.
+You are not meant to use it in production mode but is very helpful while developing.

 ## Some points about Angular
 I wanted to make a classic web Angular project to fit all the cases (no web-packer for example) so there are